 Live with ongoing anxiety, overwhelm, or panic

-Wanting to deepen your healing but finding traditional therapy isn’t reaching your body
+Want to deepen your healing but find traditional therapy isn’t reaching your body

 Identify as neurodivergent (ADHD, sensory processing issues, etc.)